eikek/scue/README.md

     "org.eknet.scue" %% "scue" % "0.2.0-SNAPSHOT"

+Please add the repository <https://eknet.org/maven2> to the build.

 You can either mix in the trait `GraphDsl` or import the members of its companion object.
 Next, put a `Graph` object in scope and annotate it with the `implicit` keyword.